What Does an EMT/Paramedic Do?

 Learn About the Salary, Required Skills,& More

-When a person suddenly becomes ill or is injured in an accident, he or she must receive medical treatment immediately.
-An EMT (short for Emergency Medical Technician) or paramedic is trained to administer this on-site emergency care.
-Upon arriving on the scene, he or she assesses the patient's injuries or illness, provides emergency treatment and then the EMT or paramedic transports the patient to a medical facility for further treatment.
+Anyone who suddenly becomes ill or is injured must receive medical treatment immediately.
+Emergency Medical Technicians (EMT) or paramedics are trained to administer on-site emergency care.
+They assess the patient's injuries or illness, provide emergency treatment, and transport the patient to a medical facility for further treatment.

 - Establish patient care priorities.

 - Provide medical care and transportation for patients.

 - Foster and maintain professional relationships with other providers, staff, and patients.

 - Communicate with dispatchers via two-way radio.

 - Navigate to incidents using maps and mobile data terminals.

 - Complete Patient Care Transport Reports completely and thoroughly.